LaylaD4/LaylahDePaull_T2A2/README.md

 #### 5. **UserRecipe Model**

 This model serves as a junction table, managing the many-to-many relationship between between Users and Recipe models.
-It allows users to save the recipes they want to cook at home, enabling them to create a personalised shopping lists with all the necessary ingredients, including their specific amounts and units, for those saved recipes.
+It allows users to save the recipes they want to cook at home, enabling them to create a personalised shopping list with all the necessary ingredients, including their specific amounts and units, for those saved recipes.

    - **Attributes**:
      - **user_recipe_id**: Serves as the Primary Key for a user_recipe entry.
      - **user_id**: Serves as a Foreign Key referencing the user, that the user_recipe is associated with.
-     - **recipe_id**: Serves as a Foreign Key referencing recipe, that the user_recipe is associated with.
+     - **recipe_id**: Serves as a Foreign Key referencing the recipe, that the user_recipe is associated with.

    ### Relationships
    **UserRecipe to User (Many-to-One)**: A user can have many user_recipes, however each entry in the user_recipes table must belong to one and only one user.
    **UserRecipe to Recipe (Many-to-One)**: A recipe can be added to multiple users' recipe lists, however, a user_recipe entry must correspond to one and only one recipe.

-**Code Example Usage**: In the add_user_recipe route in user_recipe_controller.py, you add a recipe to the user's personal list:
+**Code Example Usage**: In the add_user_recipe route in the user_recipe_controller.py, a user can add a recipe to their own personal list:

 ```Python
 user_recipe = UserRecipe(user_id=user_id, recipe_id=recipe_id)